jsonnet/CANLogger/LoggerDesign.md

 ##Execution Plan
 - OTA update by checking the current installed version against the one online (GET request to GitHub for latest version), if newer one is found override main file and do soft restart
 - The attack phase should get initiated with a call to the GSM module, as it features a RING pin which goes HIGH when receiving a call.
-Thus we can use an interrupt which features a flag that gets set (also the call should be ended and possibly a conformation GitHubSMS is send)
+Thus we can use an interrupt which features a flag that gets set (also the call should be ended and possibly a conformation SMS is send). _Alternativly it would be possible to send a SMS and do a call alert but would require checking instead of passive interrupt_
 - Also we should monitor when the car is shutoff (so no more messages for a specific time) as we are connected to constant power.
 Thus when turned off, we put the GSM and GPS as well as the board to sleep.
 (The SN65HVD230 should have a feature to interrupt when new messages are received so to turn on the board and everything again)
 - The GPS module keeps track of satellites and position by itself but it is necessary to periodically request the data and log it (also logging once  every couple seconds should be way enough and reduces overhead)